TiagoManuelPC/CV/README.md

 ## Skills

-During my carrer i develop certain skills that will help me to succed as a delevoper, such as, communication, team work, time management, and leadership.
+During my career i develop certain skills that will help me to succeed as a developer, such as, communication, team work, time management, and leadership.

 #### Communication

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- During my previous jobs a key factor was communicating with team members, guests and head office, with it, our operation would fail without a doubt.

 ## Education